evolutionplus/Docs/WhitePaper.md

 # 5. BUSINESS MODEL

-The Platform is presented as a cloud-based extension to various systems, allowing to increase user engagement through the use of game mechanics, blockchain and AI.
+The Platform is presented as a cloud-based extension to various systems, allowing to increase user engagement through usage of game mechanics, blockchain and AI.

 The cost of the license is determined by the number of actions that are logged in the Platform.
 It is more profitable to buy the license for EVP tokens.

-The main potencial clients:
+The main potential clients:

 * Retail
 * Social projects
 * Governments
 * Educational organizations
-* Client-oriented business
+* Client-oriented businesses

 Evolution+ receives most of its revenues from: